b1uec0in/dx/README.md

-# dx for method counting.
+# dx for method counting

 always prints counts of field and method.

 ## vs. Android Studio APK Analyzer
-You can see method references of classes.dex on "Build - Analyze APK" menu.<br/>
+You can see method references of classes.dex on "Build - Analyze APK" menu in Android Studio.<br/>
-But, this is not available when build fails.
+But if your build fails, there is no APK.<br/>
+You can't know how many methods are to be removed for build success.

 ## Output sample
 <pre>...